 - The supernatural forces.
 There are ghosts and other unexplained things in gothic novels.
-However, in some stories the supposedly supernatural things would in the end get a natural explanation.
+Yet, in some stories the supposedly supernatural things would in the end get a natural explanation.

 - Castles as a returning element in the environment.
 Two examples is The Fall of the House of Usher and Dracula in which both the protagonist is invited to a castle there mysterious things starts to happen.

 - Sexual perversities.
 Gothic novels can include sexual motifs like incest or rape alternatively hidden sexual associations.

 - The modern world meets the past.
 Often is the case that modern milieus meet archaic.
 As in the Dracula in which the settings alter from the rural Transylvania to a modern city.

 The Monk: A Romance (1796) is an example of a classic Gothic novel from the 18th century.
 The British writer Matthew Lewis (1775-1818) was only nineteen when he wrote it.
 The mixture of supernaturalism, violence and sexual lust would help set a standard for many stories to be made in the genre.